Hi,

 Aside from working on a construction site, the answer is probably zero.

-You’ve gotten to be this many days old walking, running, driving, planing, and generally existing in the world, getting around just find without ever finding one sledgehammer, so why do you think you need one in your business?
+You’ve gotten to be this many days old walking, running, driving, swimming, boating, flying, and generally existing in the world, getting around just fine without ever finding one sledgehammer, so why do you think you need one in your business?

 Doesn’t that feel weird to you?
 Animals aren’t meant to spend unnecessary effort.
 We are meant to be ruthlessly efficient with the energy we have to give.